Wikator/Tanks/README.md

 ## To be added:

-1. More tank types
+1. More tank types and more game modes
-2. More colorful maps (all maps currently use the same color palette)
-3. Updated tanks models
+2. Updated tanks models
-    + All models are currently very simple, hard to tell apart, and it sometimes is difficult to see where they are aiming
+    + All models are currently very simple, hard to tell apart  ~~and it sometimes is difficult to see where they are aiming~~
-4. Improved ligthning
+3. Improved ligthning
     + It is looking quite good already, but there are some places where it can improve
+    + Light emmited from tanks especially can be improved, for some colors
-5. Peer to peer connections and lobby
+4. Peer to peer connections and lobby
-    + FishNet must first add support for Unity's Relay and Lobby services
+    + Epic Online Services will be implemented
     + For now, the game uses PlayFlow's dedicated servers
-6. Cleaner UI
+5. Cleaner UI